Yiwen-Gao/final-project/README.md

 IntermediateCA for the intermediate one.
 -when setting up the client and server certificates, you'd want to enter something as a command line argument to identify the certificates, enter that same thing as the common name.
+-feel free to replace anything I've done from your HW2 implementation, I'm sure there's things that could be improved upon